Are Okinawa Sea Snakes Dangerous? What Snorkelers Should Actually Worry About

 Is the Okinawa Sea Snake Dangerous for Snorkelers?

-For most visitors, the better question is not only “Are sea snakes dangerous?” but also “What should I actually protect myself from while snorkeling in Okinawa?”
+For most visitors, the better question is not only “Are sea snakes dangerous?” but “What should I actually protect myself from while snorkeling in Okinawa?”

-- Sea snakes: Venomous, but usually shy and non-aggressive if left alone.
+• Sea snakes: Venomous, but usually shy and non-aggressive if left alone.

-If anyone is bitten, stung badly, struggling to breathe, or unable to leave the water safely, call for help immediately.
+If anyone is bitten, stung badly, struggling to breathe, losing consciousness, or unable to leave the water safely, call for help immediately.
 In Japan, 118 connects to the Coast Guard for marine emergencies, and 119 is for ambulance and fire services.

-What Should You Actually Watch For in Okinawa’s Water?
+What You Should Actually Watch For in Okinawa’s Water

 Sea snakes get attention because they look frightening, but several less obvious hazards are more relevant to ordinary beachgoers and snorkelers.
 Pay special attention to these before entering the water.